 Pan-fried Halloumi with Parsley Caper Sauce

-An enticing recipe using Halloumi, the firm brined cheese from Cyprus, which you encounter all over Greece, Turkey and the Middle East.
-It has a high-fat content and is mostly grilled or pan-fried.
-It will not melt even at high temperatures.
-Like its Greek counterpart, Kefalotyri, it is made from sheep or goat milk.
-A great recipe for the unexpected vegetarian guest and a tasty accompaniment to roasted veggies.
+Halloumi is a firm brined cheese from Cyprus, used all over Greece, Turkey, and the Middle East.
+It has a high fat content and holds its shape when grilled or pan-fried — it will not melt even at high temperatures.
+Like its Greek counterpart Kefalotyri, it is made from sheep or goat milk.
+Good option for an unexpected vegetarian guest, and a tasty accompaniment to roasted vegetables.
+Halloumi is available in most well-stocked supermarkets.
+As an appetizer, serve at least 2 slices per person.

 Ingredients: